concur/developer.concur.com/src/manage-apps/go-market-docs/app-center-client-faq.markdown

 ## <a name="visibility"></a>Who can see the SAP Concur App Center tab?

 All SAP Concur users and admins.
 All partner listings can be found in the public and “In-Product” App Center.
 The App Center on Concur for Mobile currently only displays apps in the user connections category.
-All Concur Standard, Professional and Premium Edition clients and users have access.
+All SAP Concur Standard, Professional and Premium Edition clients and users have access.

-## <a name="review"></a>How does SAP Concur review App Center Partners and integrations?
+## <a name="review"></a>How are App Center Partners and integrations reviewed?

-Each app appearing in the App Center is reviewed by Concur before clients or end users can connect with the application.
-SAP Concur reviews the application to confirm the following:
+Each app appearing in the App Center is reviewed by before clients or end users can connect with the application.
+The application is reviewed to confirm the following:

 * The app requests permission to access only web services suitable for the purpose of the app (Enterprise Applications).
-* For apps that request access to credit card information, SAP Concur confirms that the app provider is PCI compliant.
+* For apps that request access to credit card information, we confirm that the app provider is PCI compliant.
 * The app does not generate unacceptable volumes of requests.
 * The app does not generate unacceptable levels of error messages.
 * The app’s user interface generally conforms to the app provider’s documentation.

-SAP Concur ensures that the partner informs the user of the type of data they will be sharing with the partner if they connect.
+We ensure that the partner informs the user of the type of data they will be sharing with the partner if they connect.
 This provides complete transparency to the user on the data they are sharing with the partner.

 ## <a name="filters"></a> What should I do if I cannot find an application?